Efficient visual object representation using a biologically plausible spike-latency code and winner-take-all inhibition: Methods

 \subsection{Network architecture}

 The network architecture of our model is shown in Figure~\ref{fig:approach}.
 Inspired by \cite{chauhan2018emergence}, our network consisted of an input layer corresponding to a simplified model of the \ac{LGN}, followed by a layer of spiking neurons whose synaptic weights were updated using \ac{STDP}.

-The \ac{LGN} layer consisted of simulated firing-rate neurons with center-surround receptive fields, implemented using a direct application of a 6x6 difference of Gaussian filter on the image (see Figure~\ref{fig:approach}, left).
+The \ac{LGN} layer consisted of simulated firing-rate neurons with center-surround receptive fields, implemented using a 6x6 difference of Gaussian filter (see Figure~\ref{fig:approach}, left).
 The \ac{LGN} layer was fully connected to a layer of integrate-and-fire neurons, each unit characterized by a threshold and a membrane potential \cite{chauhan2018emergence}.
 Thus, the LGN spikes contributed to an increase in the membrane potential of V1 neurons, until one of the V1 membrane potentials reached threshold, resulting in a postsynaptic spike.
 The membrane potential $E_{n}(t)$ of the $n^{th}$ V1 neuron at time $t$ within the iteration was represented as:

 where $t_{m}$ was the spiking time of the $m$-th LGN neuron, ${H}$ was the Heaviside or unit step function, and $\theta$ was the threshold of the V1 neurons (assumed to be a constant for the entire population).
 The expression $\min \{ t \mid \max E_{n}(t) \ge \theta \}$ denoted the timing of the first spike in the V1 layer.
 Membrane potentials were calculated up to this time point, after which a \ac{WTAI} scheme \cite{maass2000computational} was triggered and all membrane potentials were reset to zero.
 In this scheme, the most frequently firing neuron exerted the strongest inhibition on its competitors and thereby stopped them from firing until the end of the iteration.